Philosophy and Theology

 - For footnotes (with content): Because the digital version of Philosophy & Theology now appears as an Acrobat PDF file, which permits footnotes, we no longer require complete omission of notes.
 Good scholarly style still prefers footnotes over endnotes in order to obviate the need to turn to the end of an article to find endnotes.
 Nevertheless, good style also favors spare content notes, and in order to keep footnotes to a minimum authors should examine their content notes, decide what can be incorporated into the text (perhaps in parentheses) and try to omit the rest, keeping only the necessary as footnotes.

 Please comply with accepted guidelines for nonsexist, gender neutral language.
-Articles should be sent in electronic format, to:
+Article manuscripts should be sent in electronic format, to:

 The Editor, Philosophy & Theology